-Two computers with built-in wireless LAN may lose a peer-to-peer network connection if the encryption key is changed.
+Two computers with the wireless LAN functionality may lose a peer-to-peer network connection if the encryption key is changed.
 You can either change the encryption key back to the original profile or re-enter the key on both computers so the key matches.